NeoMemb/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-array & pointer in c
+Pointers, Array and string manipulations in C